 Summary: There is no SOL for CSA, sex trafficking, and CSAM claims against perpetrators going backwards and forwards.
-The SOL for claims against other defendants is age 38 with revival up to age 38.
+The SOL for claims against other defendants is age thirty-eight with revival up to age thirty-eight.

-Liability Limitations: The State of Nevada is generally not immune from CSA claims,568 which must be filed with the Attorney General within 2 years of accrual.569 The State is not liable for punitive damages or other damages in excess of \$150,000.570 Charitable immunity was abolished by law.571
+Liability Limitations: The State of Nevada is generally not immune from CSA claims, 574 which must be filed with the Attorney General within two years of accrual.
+575 The State is not liable for punitive damages or other damages in excess of \$150,000.
+576 Charitable immunity was abolished by law.
+577

-Other Tolling Theories/Causes of Action: Nevada common law recognizes a theory of fraudulent concealment that will toll an SOL, but it has not been successfully applied to toll the SOL on claims related to CSA.572
+Other Tolling Theories/Causes of Action: Nevada common law recognizes a theory of fraudulent concealment that will toll an SOL, but it has not been successfully applied to toll the SOL on claims related to CSA.578

-Age Ca Ip 2002 No civil SOL for claims against a perpetrator if there was clear and convincing evidence of the abuse.
-573 Otherwise, the civil SOL was age 28 (age of majority, 18, plus 10 years against all defendants.
-574 2017 Extended SOL to age 38 (age of majority, 18, plus 20 years).
-575 2021 Eliminated SOL for claims against a perpetrator or someone criminally liable for sexual abuse or exploitation of a minor (including trafficking, prostitution, and pornography) and a promoter, possessor, or viewer of CSAM.
+Age Ca Age Cap 2002 No civil SOL for claims against a perpetrator if there was clear and convincing evidence of the abuse.
+579 Otherwise, the civil SOL was age 28 (age of majority, 18, plus 10 years against all defendants).
+580 2017 Extended SOL to age 38 (age of majority, 18, plus 20 years).
+581 2021 Eliminated SOL for claims against a perpetrator or someone criminally liable for sexual abuse or exploitation of a minor (including trafficking, prostitution, and pornography) and a promoter, possessor, or viewer of CSAM.
 It also broadened its age 38 SOL for individuals and entities to apply also to sexual exploitation of a minor, with treble damages recoverable for participating in or covering up abuse.
-576
+582 for sexual abuse or exploitation of a minor, with treble damages recoverable for participating in or covering up abuse.
+583

-2021 Opened a permanent revival window on June 2, 2021 for expired claims against a perpetrator or someone criminally liable for sexual abuse or exploitation of a minor (including trafficking, prostitution, and pornography) and a promoter, possessor, or viewer of CSAM.
-It also revived claims up to age 38 against other types of defendants for sexual abuse or exploitation of a minor, with treble damages recoverable for participating in or covering up abuse.577
+Revival Law 2021 Opened a permanent revival window on June 2, 2021 for expired claims against a perpetrator or someone criminally liable for sexual abuse or exploitation of a minor (including trafficking, prostitution, and pornography) and a promoter, possessor, or viewer of CSAM.
+It also revived claims up to age 38 against other types of defendants

-Common Law Nevada has not recognized a common law discovery rule for CSA.
-578 Statutory In 1991, Nevada adopted a 10-year statutory discovery rule that runs from when a victim "[d]iscovers or reasonably should have discovered that his injury was caused by the sexual abuse."
-579 In 2017, Nevada extended its statutory discovery rule to 20 years.
-580 The discovery statute applied to claims "arising from" the abuse.
+Discovery Discovery Common Law Nevada has not recognized a common law discovery rule for CSA.
+584 Statutory In 1991, Nevada adopted a 10-year statutory discovery rule that runs from when a victim "[d]iscovers or reasonably should have discovered that his injury was caused by the sexual abuse."
+585 In 2017, Nevada extended its statutory discovery rule to 20 years.
+The discovery statute applied to claims "arising from" the abuse.
 While it appears to be applicable to claims against all types of defendants, there are no reported cases in Nevada interpreting its statutory discovery rule.
 In 2021, when Nevada revived CSA claims and eliminated the SOL, it removed its discovery tolling provision.
-581 The discovery provision may still be applicable to delayed discoveries of victims age 38 and older who were still within the discovery time allotted by the statute before June 2, 2021 when the discovery provision was removed from the statute.
+The discovery provision may still be applicable to delayed discoveries of victims age 38 and older who were still within the discovery time allotted by the statute before June 2, 2021 when the discovery provision was removed from the statute.